ARA Almirante Brown (1880): General characteristics and machinery

-Her propulsion system consisted of two compound steam engines that drove a pair of propellers.
+Her propulsion system consisted of two inverted compound steam engines that drove a pair of screw propellers.
+The engines were manufactured by the firm Maudslay, Sons and Field.
 Steam for the engines was provided by eight coal-fired, cylindrical water-tube boilers.
 The boilers were split into four separate, watertight boiler rooms, and both of the steam engines were in individual engine rooms.
+The boilers were vented through a single funnel placed amidships.

 The engines were rated at 5400 ihp and produced a top speed of 14 kn.
 Almirante Brown had the capacity to store up to 650 MT of coal for the boilers.
-In addition to her steam engines, Almirante Brown was fitted with a sailing rig for auxiliary cruising.
+At a more economical pace of 10 kn, the ship could steam for a total of about 4300 nmi.
+To supplement her steam engines on longer voyages, Almirante Brown was fitted with a sailing rig for auxiliary cruising.
 The sail plan had an area of 10000 ft2.